-We stock the largest range of vape coils in the UK from top manufacturers including Uwell, Aspire and Smok as well as more niche brands like GeekVape.
-Whether you’re looking for increased vapour production with sub ohm coils or a discreet MTL style, there’s plenty of options to choose from.
+Vape coils are the component in your tank or pod that heats up e-liquid, turning it into the vapour you inhale.
+Finding the right coil for your kit is easy, as we stock the largest range of vape coils in the UK.
+This includes coils from top manufacturers including Uwell, Aspire and Smok, as well as more niche brands like GeekVape.
+Whether you’re looking for increased vapour production with sub ohm coils or a discreet MTL style, there are plenty of options to choose from.

 Our extensive selection of coil types includes classic Kanthal and cotton, as well as ceramic, mesh and even temperature control.
 We also stock a large range of prebuilt coils for RDAs and RTAs.
 All our products are available for next day delivery, and it’s free when you spend over £20.